calacademy-research/citations_finder/README.md

 # Citations finder for natural history museums

 Locates citations in literature for a single natural history museum.
+This is meant to supplement literature references which do not include usage of museum collections.
+Distinguishes between purely electronic collections (databses and other projects) and physcial collections.

 ## Approach